Dezej, Isfahan

-Dezej (دزج) (Note: Also known as Dīzej) is a village in Hamgin Rural District of the Central District of Dehaqan County, (Note: Formerly Semirom-e Sofla County) Isfahan province, Iran.
+Dezej (دزج) (Note: Also known as Dīzej) is a village in Hamgin Rural District of the Central District in Dehaqan County, (Note: Formerly Semirom-e Sofla County) Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,568 in 347 households.
 The following census in 2011 counted 1,822 people in 468 households.
-The 2016 census measured the population of the village as 1,773 people in 500 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,773 people in 500 households, the most populous in its rural district.